Architectural Virtual Tour

-In 1907 a stained glass representation of the Great Seal was installed in the ceiling of the hallway leading from the Capitol's rotunda.
+In 1907, a stained glass representation of the Great Seal was installed in the ceiling of the second floor hallways leading from the Capitol's rotunda.
 To show off an exciting technological advance of the time, electricity rather than sunshine was used to light up the seal.

 California Golden Poppy Mosaic Floors

 The heart of the California State Capitol is the rotunda.
 This circular room is 53 feet in diameter and rises 128 feet from the basement of the building to the oculus at the apex of the inner dome.